axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-file/README.md

 ### Large

-The Boolean attribute `large` specifies the size of a button.
-Setting this attribute will change the height of a button.
+The Boolean attribute `large` specifies the size of an input file.
+Setting this attribute will change the height of an input file.

 ### motionOff